realsanjeev/nepali_unicoder/README.md

 ```

 ### Configuration

-The package uses two JSON files for configuration, located in the `src/nepali_unicoder` directory:
+ The package uses `word_maps.json` for custom word-level overrides, located in the `src/nepali_unicoder` directory.

-1.  **`rules.json`**: Defines the core transliteration rules (consonants, vowels, matras, etc.).
-2.  **`word_maps.json`**: Defines custom word-level overrides.
+ 1.  **`word_maps.json`**: Defines custom word-level overrides.
 Use this for words that don't follow standard phonetic rules.

 Example `word_maps.json`:
 ```json